jakea333/esphome-easynow/README.md

 Also fix up the WiFi channel to be the same as the one you usually use.

-You can get the mac address from the logs by having an empty proxy_transmitter or proxy_receiver (you will need to supply empty lists for the peer devices/sensors)
+You can get the mac address by flashing a default/empty ESPHome YAML and its the first thing the WiFi component outputs.
+It will be in the form XX:XX:XX:XX:XX:XX

 Once these are running, you will see the sensors which are physically on the transmitter appear as entities in HomeAssistant on the receiver.